yuvalherziger/node-scim-api/deploy/helm/README.md

 Notes:

 - Namespace: the examples below assume `-n scim-api`.
 Adjust as needed.
-- Service name: the Helm fullname is typically `node-scim-api-node-scim-api` when you install with `helm install node-scim-api ./deploy/helm`.
+- Service name: the Helm fullname is typically `scim-api-scim-api` when you install with `helm install scim-api ./deploy/helm`.
 Run `kubectl -n scim-api get svc` to confirm.
 - NodePort choice: Setting a fixed nodePort makes host access predictable.
 You can change the port as long as it stays within 30000-32767.
-- If you prefer, you can omit service.nodePort and let Kubernetes assign one; then use `minikube service -n scim-api node-scim-api-node-scim-api --url` to discover/open it.
+- If you prefer, you can omit service.nodePort and let Kubernetes assign one; then use `minikube service -n scim-api scim-apiscim-api --url` to discover/open it.

 ---